cunnie/cunnie.github.io/content/post/concourse_on_k8s-6.md

 ```

 ### Backup Concourse CI's Database

+_Note: the name of our Helm Concourse CI release is "ci-nono-io" (its URL is
+<https://ci.nono.io>).
+Remember: when you see it, substitute the name of your
+Helm Concourse CI release.
+You'll see the release name in pod names
+("ci-nono-io-postgresql-0"), secrets ("ci-nono-io-postgresql"), etc. Similarly,
+our Helm Vault release's name is "vault".
+Yours is probably the same._

 Now we move onto backup up Concourse.
 In the command below, our Concourse CI's
 PostgreSQL's pod's name is `ci-nono-io-postgresql-0`.
 Substitute your pod's